streamlit/streamlit/docs/getting_started.md

 st.title('My first app')
 ```

 That's it!
-Your report has a title.
+Your app has a title.
 You can use specific text functions to add
-content to your report, or you can use [`st.write()`](api.html#streamlit.write)
+content to your app, or you can use [`st.write()`](api.html#streamlit.write)
 and add your own markdown.

 ### Write a data frame